There’s something about the phrase “small but mighty.”

 Yes, yes, we have to talk about the negatives.
 Every printer has some.

-No Epson Label Design Software
+No Epson Label Design Software (But That’s Okay!)

 I’ve mentioned this before.
 And sadly, it’s an issue with all Epson ColorWorks printers.

-When it comes to designing the labels you need, you’ll have to buy or download a separate program.
-Options like Adobe, BarTender, and CODESOFT work well with Epson.
+But when it comes to designing the labels you need, you’ll have to buy or download a separate program.

-Switching Labels Is a HASSLE
+Switching Labels Is A Bit Tedious

 Most printers will simply have you load in fanfold labels at the back of the printer.
-But for the ColorWorks C4000 a plastic paper feed guide is required for fanfold to work.
+But for the ColorWorks C4000, a plastic paper feed guide is required for fanfold to work.

 For example, if your labels are 4 inches wide (or around 112 mm), you’ll need to open all of the shutters.
 If your labels are 2.5 inches wide (around 63 mm), you’ll only open four of the shutters.

-Slowest Print Speeds
+Slower Print Speeds

 Speed always plays a huge factor when it comes to printing labels.
-Always.

-And while yes, I previously mentioned the ColorWorks C4000 is almost as fast as the C6500A, it still unfortunately ranks the slowest of the entire ColorWorks series.
+While I previously mentioned the ColorWorks C4000 is almost as fast as the C6500 models, it still unfortunately ranks the slowest of the entire ColorWorks series.

 Printer Specifications